AlmostReliable/almostreliable.github.io/wikis/collection/docs/rlnt-blog/entity-gui-rendering.md

 | wither         | -1.5   | 0.241  | -0.699 | 1.5   | 3.502 | 0.515 |
 | zombie         | -0.517 | 3.814  | -0.281 | 0.517 | 2.245 | 1.213 |

-These new values confirm my assumption.
-The vertex positions now start around `0.0`.
-More importantly, all models seem to be centered around the origin point, which can be seen by the min and max X/Z values being roughly equal in magnitude but opposite in sign.
-With this new data, I am now able to build a relationship between the measured size and the bounding box size.
+Confirming the assumption, the vertex positions now started at around `0.0`.
+More importantly, all models seemed to be centered around the origin point, which can be seen by the min and max X/Z values being roughly equal in magnitude but opposite in sign.
+I was now able to build a relationship between the measured size and the bounding box size.

 <img src="/../img/measure-graphical.png" class="center" width="600">

-Since we already know the lower bound of the bounding box is always `0.0` on the Y-axis, and we know the entity dispatcher uses that for alignment, we can use the max Y value of the now center-aligned measured bounding box to determine the actual height offset of the entity model, as well as a scale that maps the measured height to the slot height.
+Since the lower bound of the bounding box is always `0.0` on the Y-axis, and the entity dispatcher uses that for alignment, the max Y value of the measured mesh could be used to determine the actual height offset of the entity model and its scale.

 ```java
 // ... inside render method after measuring